truenas/middleware/docs/userguide/index.rst

 Controller can not be out of sync by more than a few minutes.
 The best way to ensure that the same time is running on both systems is to configure both systems to:

-* use the same NTP server (set in System → NTP Servers on the FreeNAS® system)
+* use the same NTP server (set in :menuselection:`System --> NTP Servers` on the FreeNAS® system)

 * have the same timezone

 * be set to either localtime or universal time at the BIOS level

-Figure 9.1a shows the screen that appears when you click Services → Directory Services → Active Directory.
+Figure 9.1a shows the screen that appears when you click :menuselection:`Services --> Directory Services --> Active Directory`.
 Table 9.1a describes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.

 **Figure 9.1a: Configuring Active Directory**